dEskoG/rDUINOScope/README.md

 Published under GNU General Public License

-Instructions on how to build it can be found on the project's website: http://rduinoscope.co.nf/
+Instructions on how to build hardware can be found on the project's website: http://rduinoscope.co.nf/

 rDUINO SCOPE is Arduino Due based Telescope control system (a.k.a.
 GoTo).
 Basically it have a database with stellar objects, calculates their position on the sky and point's the telescope.
 Once the object is in the eyepiece, the system keeps tracking the object.